Prediabetes

 Prediabetes diagnosis

-- Oral glucose tolerance test32: This test can be used as a screening tool to help diagnose Type 2 diabetes, but is most commonly used in diagnosing diabetes in pregnancy (gestational diabetes).
+- Oral glucose tolerance test[32]: This test can be used as a screening tool to help diagnose Type 2 diabetes, but is most commonly used in diagnosing diabetes in pregnancy (gestational diabetes).
 A blood sample is taken after fasting for at least 8 hours or overnight.
 The patient is then given a sugary solution to drink, and blood sugar levels are generally drawn 1–3 hours later, as directed by your prescriber.
 In general, a blood sugar level from 140–199 mg/dL (7.8–11.0 mmol/L) is considered prediabetes.
-If you have prediabetes, you may need to undergo further testing33.

 - Fasting blood sugar